leoliu1313/Mow/README.md

     * [x] Users see video keeps playing when orientation configuration changes by onSaveInstanceState, onRestoreInstanceState.
     * [x] Users can press BACK to close video fullscreen.
     * [x] Users see fullscreen in landscape orientation.
+    * [ ] When movies are playing, Youtube becomes fullscreen if users changes the orientation to landscape.
 * [x] Youtube cannot be initialized.
 It inconsistently suffers from "SERVICE_VERSION_UPDATE_REQUIRED" or "java.lang.NullPointerException: Attempt to invoke interface method 'boolean com.google.android.youtube.player.YouTubePlayer.isPlaying()' on a null object reference".
     * [x] Automatically restart app.
     * [ ] Fix the nondeterministic issues.